Protecting your home from burglary can be simple, sensible, and affordable.

-These basic steps—from being careful with what you recycle to removing geo-tags from photos you post online—can go a long way toward preventing your home from being burgled.
+These basic steps—from being careful with what you recycle to removing geotags from photos you post online—can go a long way toward preventing your home from being burgled.

-Use your blinds and other window coverings strategically.
-Make sure that a burglar who’s casing your home cannot see in through a window to determine if the alarm system is armed, for example.
+Use your blinds, window films, and other window coverings strategically.
+Make sure that a burglar who’s casing your home cannot see in through a window to determine if your alarm system is armed, for example.

 If you or someone in your family uses prescription drugs, take the empty bottles back to a pharmacy that will recycle them for you.
 Even a bottle with the label soaked off advertises that there may be prescription medications in the house, and that can be appealing to a burglar.

 Though it can be tempting to post pictures of your Hawaiian beach getaway on social media, don’t do so while you’re still on the trip.
 You don’t want to make it obvious you’re on vacation.
 Wait until you’re home, then post a collage.
-It’s also a good idea to comment thanking your house-sitters—just to clue readers in to the fact that you don’t usually leave your home unoccupied, even during vacations.
+It’s also a good idea to comment thanking your house-sitters—just to clue readers into the fact that you don’t usually leave your home unoccupied, even during vacations.

 Did you know that posting photos online could lead someone right to your location?
 Many cellphone cameras automatically add location tags to photographs.
 Even though you can’t see the information on the photo, it could be hidden in the metadata; anyone with the right know-how can find out exactly where the photograph was taken.

 If you’re selling items on Craigslist or eBay and the photos you post have geo-tags, you could be unintentionally advertising your address.
-While some sites do automatically remove geo-tag data, not all do, so cover your bases by changing your phone settings so that your photographs will not be geo-tagged.
+While some sites do automatically remove geotag data, not all do, so cover your bases by changing your phone settings so that your photographs will not be geotagged.

-Be sure to double-check that the locks are secure after someone works in your home, too.
+Be sure to double-check that the locks are secure after someone works in your home too.
 It can be easy to forget those little details when you’re wrapping up with a contractor, so set a reminder for yourself.

-Shed Some Light on the Issue
+Shed some light on the issue

 Motion sensor lights will protect your home as they surprise a would-be burglar and send them scrambling away into the night.
 As a bonus, many motion sensor lights are affordable, starting at about $20, and easy to install.

 Always change the locks when you move into a new home.
 Even if the previous owner or tenant is the nicest person in the world, you never know who had extra keys or made copies.
 When you change the locks, make sure to opt for top-notch products—you could even consider replacing the current deadbolt with anelectronic door lock for extra security.